 For small businesses, general liability insurance policies can range from $300,000 to $2 million in lawsuit coverage.
 Policies start at $5,000 worth of property insurance; choose an amount that corresponds to the value of your equipment, supplies, and commercial property.

-What are the requirements of your contract?
+What are the requirements of your lease or contract?

 When you’re applying for a BOP, you can apply for endorsements that add extra protection.
 For example, a small retail business that keeps cash on site may want coverage for money on premises.
 This coverage can be added to property insurance to cover the theft of money stored at your business.

-Finally, every business should consider business interruption insurance.
+Every business should consider business interruption insurance.
 This insurance covers many of the expenses that accrue when a business is forced to temporarily close after a covered event, such as a storm.
-It is often included in a business owner's policy.
+It is often included in a business owner’s policy.

 As soon as you’re covered, you can print a certificate of insurance to use as proof of coverage.
 You may need this BOP policy form to fulfill a requirement on a commercial lease or client contract.

 When you get a BOP, you’ll receive two insurance policy forms for the general liability insurance portion of your coverage and two more for the property insurance portion.

 Policy document.
 The policy document for each policy explains what is and what is not covered, and is likely between 50 and 100 pages.

 Proof of coverage document.
 This one-page document proves you're covered and summarizes the basics of your coverage.